eschluntz/chess_ai/learning/readme.md

 eval functions should have the signature: `chess.Board -> centipawn score (max 20k)`

 What am I actually optimizing for?
+- the ultimate thing I care about is usefulness for a chessbot.
 - centipawn loss mean absolute error (MAE): average error
 - cp root mean square error (RMSE): same units as cps, but weights extreme differences more.
   - this is probably less important, because distinguishing closely related options is more important
   - BUT I'll probably still use this as my loss function for the NN because it's most standard.
 - Spearman correlation: is the ranking of different options correct?
 - winner prediction: is advantage positive or negative?
+- runtime!

 ### Results